zicher3d-org/domemaster-stereo-shader/vray/docs/readme.md

 ## Vray Standalone ##

-Right now the DomemasterStereo and LatLongStereo shaders are accessible from Vray Standalone 2.0 / 3.0 using the `vray.exe` command line program.
+Right now the DomemasterStereo and LatLongStereo shaders are accessible from `Vray Standalone 2.0 / 3.0` and `RT for 3DS Max 2015` using the `vray.exe` command line program.

 ### DomemasterStereo in a VRSCENE File ###

 ![DomemasterStereo Renderings](images/vray_standalone_domemasterStereo_render.png)

-You can upgrade a regular Vray camera (in this case named RenderCamShape) to a DomemasterStereo camera by by pasting the following text in a .vrscene file:
+You can upgrade a regular Vray camera (in this case named RenderCamShape) to a DomemasterStereo camera by finding the camera entry in your Vray .vrscene file and pasting the following text in its place:

 	DomemasterStereo RenderCamShape {
 	  camera=0;